mozilla-mobile/firefox-ios/README.md

 This branch (master)
 -----------

-This branch only works with Xcode 11.5](https://developer.apple.com/services-account/download?path=/Developer_Tools/Xcode_11.5/Xcode_11.5.xip), Swift 5.2 and supports iOS 12.0 and above.
+This branch only works with [Xcode 11.5](https://developer.apple.com/services-account/download?path=/Developer_Tools/Xcode_11.5/Xcode_11.5.xip), Swift 5.2 and supports iOS 12.0 and above.

 Please make sure you aim your pull requests in the right direction.